+The first contribution of this paper derives novel theoretical guarantees for the value function and \textQ-function approximation using the model-based LP approach in continuous spaces, while the second contribution improves the scalability of the formulation.
+In particular, the contributions of the paper are: \begin{itemize} \item We prove a continuous space online performance bound by analyzing an iterated version of the greedy policy.
+When using the non-iterated greedy policy, our bounds form the counterpart to the bounds derived in \cite[Theorem 1]{vanRoy_linApproxDP} and \cite[Theorem 1]{vanroy_decentADP} for finite spaces.

+\item We prove a continuous space Lyapunov-based bound by analyzing the iterated Bellman inequality.
+When using the non-iterated Bellman inequality, our bounds forms the counterpart to the bound derived in \cite[Theorem 3]{vanRoy_linApproxDP} for finite spaces.
+Additionally, our bounds contain \cite[\S 4.2]{boyd_iteratedBellman} and \cite[Theorem 4.1]{beuchat_2016_ECC_PWMQ} as a special case with a Lyapunov function that is constant for all states and inputs.

+\item Approximating the \textQ-function using the LP formulation can be computationally demanding.
+We provide a condition that substantially decreases the optimization problem size for the \textQ-function formulation, making the method suitable for practical applications. \end{itemize}

-The structure of this paper is as follows.
-Section \ref{sec:dp} presents the Dynamic Programming formulation considered.
-Section \ref{sec:adp} introduces the $\mcal{Q}$-function approximation methods to be studied.
-Section \ref{sec:bounds} provides the theoretical performance guarantees for both the Value function and $\mcal{Q}$-function formulations.
-Section \ref{sec:unify} provides the condition for when the $\mcal{Q}$-function formulation can be simplified.
-Section \ref{sec:numerical} uses numerical examples to demonstrate the theory and bounds, and Section \ref{sec:conclusion} concludes.
+The existing results and contributions of this paper are summarized in Table~\ref{tab:bounds_roadmap} for the performance guarantees.
+In support of the contributions, we provide numerical results to demonstrate the bounds, the performance of the iterated policy, and the potential of \textQ-functions for continuous space distributed control applications.
+Section \ref{sec:dp} presents the Dynamic Programming formulation.
+Section \ref{sec:adp} introduces the approximation methods and the iterated policy.
+Section \ref{sec:bounds} provides the theoretical guarantees for both the value function and \textQ-function formulations and contrasts with theoretical results from the model-free literature.
+Section \ref{sec:unify} provides conditions under which the \textQ-function formulation can be simplified.
+Section \ref{sec:numerical} uses numerical examples to demonstrate the theory.